 A massive survey of more than 315,000 participants conducted in 2019 shows that people who didn't start exercising on a regular basis until they were in their 40s (or even 50s) still reap the benefits compared to people who have been working out most of their lives.

-But how is that possible?
-A previous study from 2015 sheds light on how a person's DNA can play an important role.
+What's the connection between exercise, good health and longevity?
+An earlier study sheds light on how a person's DNA can play an important role.

 Longer telomeres, longer life